saarw/flushout/README.md

 Some design properties of Flusho
 * Minimize network traffic by only initializing clients with current model state and sending future updates
-* Support limiting command history and store command history separately from current model state
+* Support limiting update history and store update history separately from current model state
+* Be agnostic about network transport (Flushes can be performed over regular fetch calls or websockets etc.)
 * Make commands and model update inspectable and interceptable to support validation
-* Be agnostic about network transport (Flushes can be performed over regular fetch calls or websockets etc.)
 * Reduce performance load on the server in favour of performing more work on the client